FEATURED ONLINE MBA PROGRAMS

 Top Professionals and Leading Companies in South Carolina’s Small Business Community

-Although South Carolina’s top businesses may be large, multinational corporations, the state’s top three fastest growing companies in terms of revenue between 2010 and 2013 were small businesses that employed fewer than 200 employees.
+Although South Carolina’s top businesses may be large, multinational corporations, two of the state’s top three fastest growing companies in terms of revenue in the three-year period leading up to 2016 were small businesses that employed fewer than 200 employees according to Inc.com.
 These businesses include:

-In 2012, South Carolina’s economy grew at a faster rate than the United States as a whole.
-This reflects, in part, the state’s burgeoning small businesses, which represented 96.9 percent of all employers, employed almost half of the state’s private workforce (719,068 employees), and created 4,561 jobs in South Carolina in 2011.
+South Carolina’s economy grew at a faster rate than the United States as a whole in 2016 and this trend was expected to continue during 2017.
+This reflects, in part, the state’s burgeoning small businesses.

 Although South Carolina’s business schools offer traditional business degrees and MBA concentrations, they are known nation-wide for their emphasis on international business.

 This international business acumen of South Carolina’s most innovative entrepreneurs explains why the state's export industry is so large.
 The South Carolina Department of Commerce reported that the state had the 15th highest level of exports in the country as of 2015.
 In fact, South Carolina was second in the country for the value of goods exported to Germany.